Basic French Macarons

 Fillings of your choice

-2. Prepare the egg whites by aging them – put them in a clean bowl and on the counter top for 24 hours.
+*To age the egg whites, put them in a clean bowl and on the countertop for 24 hours.
 Do not put the lid on tightly.
 Just place the lid on but still allow some air to get to the eggs.
 A cheat (to save time) is to microwave the room temperature eggs on medium for 10 seconds.

-3. In a food processor, grind confectioners’ sugar and almond flour to mix it up and make it a fine texture.
-Next sieve through a fine sieve (make sure you use a fine sieve).
+2. In a food processor, grind confectioners’ sugar and almond flour to mix it up to a finer texture.
+Next, pass through a sieve.
 You may have 2-3 tablespoons of coarse almond flour that doesn’t pass through the sieve.
 It is okay to toss this.

-6. Next fold in the almond flour and confectioners sugar mixture.
-Fold it in 4 to 5 additions.
-Fold in your flavor extract.
-Be careful not to over handle this mixture.
+5. Next fold in the almond flour and confectioners sugar mixture and fold in your flavor extract.
+Be careful not to overhandle this mixture.
 Carefully continue combining by folding, always sliding the spatula to the bottom of the bowl and back up to make sure no pockets of dry ingredients remain.

-8. Pipe the macaroon mixture on the baking sheets.
-Hit tray on the counter for a few times to let out bubbles.
-Then let them rest for at least 20-40 mins, could be longer if humidity is high.
+7. Pipe the macaroon mixture on the baking sheets.
+Hit the tray on the counter a few times to let out bubbles.
+Then let them rest for at least 20-40 mins, could be longer if the humidity is high.

-9. Test if the macarons are ready to bake – lightly touching the macaroon mixture, a light coating should have developed and it should not stick to your finger.
+8. Test if the macarons are ready to bake – lightly touch them.
+A light coating should have developed and it should not stick to your finger.

-11. Bake for about 14 minutes at 300 degrees Fahrenheit.
-Bake only one tray of macaroon at a time.
-The macaroons are ready when they lift off the parchment paper easily.
+10. Bake for about 14 minutes at 300 degrees Fahrenheit.
+Bake only one tray of macarons at a time.
+The macarons are ready when they lift off the parchment paper easily.

-11. Let them cool on the sheet for 5-10 minutes then transfer the parchment paper and macaroons to a cooling rack.
+11. Let them cool on the sheet for 5-10 minutes then transfer the parchment paper and the macarons to a cooling rack.

 On step #4 - you don't want to under beat but you also don't want to over beat them!
 On step #6 - I know I am done folding if when I raise my spatula the ribbons, that form from the trickles, flatten in about 8 -10 seconds.